 Mr. S Ranganathan is a Member of Institute of Chartered Accountants of India .
 He was working as a senior Vice President with CitiBank during 2003-07 period before joining Edelweiss, he was with Bank of America Merryl Lynch as its CFO.
-He was then hired by Edelweiss in 2011.
-Before him, Himanshu Kaji, the Chief Operating Officer of Edelweiss had been holding the additional charge of CFO of the company.
+Then, hired by Edelweiss in 2011.
+Before him, Himanshu Kaji, the Chief Operating Officer of Edelweiss held the additional charge of CFO of the company.
 His appointment was considered a great strategic move to include in the executive team someone other than the founders.

 The total remuneration of the managing and executive directors for the year FY19 was Rs.
 47.01 crore which formed 0.44% of the total revenue and 4.50% of the net profit for the year.

 Business operations of Edelweiss are under three business groups/units – Credit business, Advisory business and Insurance.

 Credit Business is the largest contributing business leg with PAT of Rs.
 1,169 crore the highest amongst all segments for the year ended 31 March 2019.
 The company conducts credit business through two major subsidiaries – ECL Finance Ltd. And Edelweiss Retail Finance Ltd. The credit business comprises of:

 - Retail credit: